 It is only in total acceptance of oneself and this moment that we can expand and transform.
 If we are not accepting of what is, we are enslaved to the past and cannot transform.
 If this moment is truly inevitable — and we see and live that — then the past has no hold over us.
 In other words, our karma is not binding.
 We are free to live fully.

-Here, again, I used energy psychology techniques to change my subconscious perceptions to the following:
+Here, again, I worked on changing my subconscious perceptions to the following: